Genetic studies on Serbs: Y-DNA

 R1b1b2-M269 is moderately represented among Serbian males (6–10%), 10% in Serbia (Balaresque et al. 2010), with subclade M269* (xL23) 4.4% in Serbia, 5.1% in Macedonia, 7.9% in Kosovo.
 The highest frequency in the central Balkans (Myres et al. 2010).
 It has its frequency peak in Western Europe (90% in Wales), but a high frequency is also found in Central Europe among the West Slavs (Poles, Czechs, Slovaks) and Hungarians as well as in the Caucasus among the Ossetians (43%).
-It was introduced to Europe by farmers migrating from western Anatolia, probably about 7500 YBP.
+It was introduced to Europe during the bronze age by incomers from the Eurasian Steppe, along with Indo-European languages.
 Serb bearers of this haplogroup are in the same cluster as Central and East European ones, as indicated by the frequency distributions of its sub-haplogroups with respect to total R-M269.
 The other two clusters comprise, respectively, West Europeans and a group of populations from Greece, Turkey, the Caucasus and the Circum-Uralic region.

 J2b-M102 and J2a1b1-M92 have low frequencies among the Serbs (6–9% combined).
 Various other lineages of haplogroup J2-M172 are found throughout the Balkans, all with low frequencies.
 Haplogroup J and all its descendants originated in the Middle East.
 It is proposed that the Balkan Mesolithic foragers, bearers of I-P37.2 and E-V13, adopted farming from the initial J2 agriculturalists who colonized the region about 7000 to 8000 YBP, transmitting the Neolithic cultural package.

 I1-M253 is also found in low frequencies (1.5-7.6%) and is represented by three sub-clusters I1-P109 (5.28%), I1 (1.32%), and I1-Z63 (0.99%).